simonmichael/hledger/hledger/hledger_options.m4.md

               -2 EUR
 ```

+## Valuation

-## Cost
+### -B: Cost

-The `-B/--cost` flag converts amounts to their cost at transaction time,
+The `-B/--cost` flag converts amounts to their cost (or selling price) at transaction time,
 if they have a [transaction price](/journal.html#transaction-prices) specified.
 This flag is equivalent to `--value=cost`, described below.

-## Market value
+### -V: Market value

-The `-V/--market` flag converts reported amounts to their market value in another commodity.
+The `-V/--market` flag converts reported amounts to their market value in a default valuation commodity,
+using the [historical market prices](journal.html#market-prices) in effect on a default valuation date.

+For single period reports, the valuation date is today.
+For [multiperiod reports](#report-intervals), it is the last day of each subperiod.

-It uses the default valuation commodity referenced in the latest [market price](journal.html#market-prices) (P directive)
+The valuation commodity will be the one referenced in the latest
-dated on or before the default valuation date, which is:
+applicable market price dated on or before the valuation date.

-- today for single period reports (equivalent to `--value=now`)
-- the end of each subperiod for multiperiod reports, ie reports with a [report interval](#report-intervals) (equivalent to `--value=end`).

-A quick example of `-V`:
+If most of your P declarations lead to a single home currency, this will usually be what you want.

+`-V/--market` is similar to the same flag in Ledger, except
+unlike Ledger it does not infer market prices from [transaction prices](/manual.html#transaction-prices).
+(Mnemonic: in hledger, -B uses transaction prices, -V and -X use market prices.)
+It is equivalent to `--value=now` or `--value=end`.

+Here's a quick example:

 ```journal
 # one euro is worth this many dollars from nov 1